preactjs/migrate-preact-x/README.md

 - [x] convert default imports into named imports
 - [x] convert h pragma into createElement
-- [ ] Convert attributes into props
+- [x] Convert attributes & nodeName into props (we only change the ones we are 100% certain of)

 ## Usage
 ```